JoshuaCHC/Life-Tracker/README.md

 # Life tracker

-An app to help in all facets of life
+An app to help in all facets of life, and develop understandings of best practices, deployment pathways and assorted technologies.

 ## Run the app locally:
 1. Ensure that you have a docker desktop account